exyi/diplomka/diplomka/text/2-oview-4.0-number-classes.md

 <!--
 While the 2002 paper presents this category and at least FR3D reports it, it is often not considered.
-The category only contains 6 distinct base pairs, none of which bind with at least two hydrogen bonds.
+The category only contains 6 distinct basepairs, none of which bind with at least two hydrogen bonds.
 In this work, we mostly skip the analysis of these Watson-Bifurcated basepairs.
 The provided scripts do process them, but we will avoid them in the discussion for brevity.

 Mixtral: The text is clear and mostly well-written.
 However, there are some minor stylistic improvements that can be made for consistency and readability.
 Consider revising to: "The 2002 paper introduces this category, which FR3D also reports; however, it is not commonly considered in the literature.
-This category comprises only six distinct base pairs, none of which engage in at least two hydrogen bonds.
+This category comprises only six distinct basepairs, none of which engage in at least two hydrogen bonds.
 In our work, we generally omit an analysis of Watson-Bifurcated basepairs for brevity.
 The provided scripts do process these cases; however, we will intentionally exclude them from the discussion."
 -->